 Opening in 1938, a young girl named Liesel (played by newcomer Sophie Nelisse) moves in with new foster parents in Germany (Played by Geoffrey Rush and Emily Watson, doing the most over-exaggerated German accents since 80’s sitcom ‘Allo!
 ‘Allo!) after the death of her brother and her mother fleeing due to accusations of communism.
 The main challenge she faces is learning to read, with her adopted father teaching her via a book she “borrowed” from her dying brother, and later via propaganda books she “borrowed” from Nazi book burning ceremonies.

 To it’s credit, the film is never boring, due to some unintentionally funny moments.
-An early highlight is a badly misjudged sequence in which Rudy, Liesel’s best friend, dons black-face and pretends to be Olympic medalist Jesse Owens, a sequence which is wrong on pretty much every level.
-The film gets laughably silly as it reaches the end, with shoehorned in romantic subplots (that were never even hinted during the film), the realization that the entire film had been narrated by the Angel of Death (yes, really) and a flash-forward to present day that contains ridiculous product placement for Apple computers.
-If this wasn’t enough, the end credits feature the immortal line “Adolf Hitler: as himself”.
+An early highlight is a badly misjudged sequence in which Rudy, Liesel’s best friend, dons black-face and pretends to be Olympic medallist Jesse Owens, a sequence which is wrong on pretty much every level.
+The film gets laughably silly as it reaches the end, with shoehorned in romantic subplots (that were never even hinted during the film), the realisation that the entire film had been narrated by the Angel of Death (yes, really) and a flash-forward to present day that contains ridiculous product placement for Apple computers.

 All in all, the film is nothing more than a cliche, trying to introduce the subject of war to younger viewers without offering anything of interest to older ones.
 And if the best the filmmakers could do to show how terrible Nazism was is having the two main characters shout “I hate Hitler!” at the top of their voice, it’s pretty clear the film should be of little interest to children, who are far smarter than The Book Thief gives them credit for.